tjav/upskillingquests/Infrastructure/Networking/infra-networking-1.md

 ## Outcome

-  1. Create a Virtual Network with:
+  1. Create a Virtual Network with: <br>
-    1. 2 subnets, one for IaaS workloads (e.g. Virtual Machine) and one for Private Link Endpoints
+    - 2 subnets, one for IaaS workloads (e.g. Virtual Machine) and one for Private Link Endpoints <br>
-    1. That uses Azure Provided DNS
+    - That uses Azure Provided DNS <br>
-    1. Configured with an Azure Storage West Europe Service Endpoint
+    - Configured with an Azure Storage West Europe Service Endpoint
   1. Deployed in a separate Resource Group
   1. A BICEP or ARM Template and Parameter file
   1. A release pipeline from where the Virtual Network is deployed